pankajdwivedi077/ace-estate/README.md

 1. Run using npm start.

-## Usage
-1. change baseUrl inside of src/app/api/apiSlice to the baseurl of your express server because this code is deployed to run this repo in local environment you have to change it.

 ## Key Features:

 1. Property Listings: Explore a wide range of property listings that cater to all your housing needs, whether you're looking to buy, rent, or simply curious about the market.